Impact of Chemical Abuse on the Body

 Why would people do this to themselves?
-Perhaps because chemical abuse:
+Perhaps because of chemical abuse:

-- Creates muscle loss due to poor protein intake, and can cause muscular inflammation and increased fat deposits and high blood pressure.
+- It creates muscle loss due to poor protein intake and can cause muscle inflammation and increased fat deposits and high blood pressure.

-- Irritates the stomach increasing the risk of ulcers and gastric distress.
+- Irritates the stomach increases the risk of ulcers and gastric distress.

 - Overworks the liver preventing bile production and filtering operations.